skip to Main Content

 roshae.richard@balletaustin.org

-Emily was thrilled to return to Ballet Austin and serve the community as Academy Registrar in July 2019 where she worked to enroll students for the Academy and Young Children’s Division (YCD), communicate with parents, and help nurture the ballet dreams of young dancers.
-She currently is the Finance & Administrative Associate assisting in all financial and administrative functions of Ballet Austin.
+Emily was thrilled to return to Ballet Austin and serve the community as Academy Registrar in July 2019 where she worked to enroll students for the Ballet Austin Academy, communicate with parents, and help nurture the ballet dreams of young dancers.
+She currently is the Ballet Austin Controller, assisting in all financial and administrative functions of Ballet Austin.

 OPERATIONS STAFF